 - Local occupancy restrictions (section 106 agreements) – Your lender will need to see a copy of the agreement which relates to the local occupancy clause.
 Not all lenders are familiar or comfortable with certain restrictions

 The rate is fixed for the duration of the deal, typically 2 – 5 years.
 Fixed rates will often have a Completion Fee payable which needs to be considered carefully as this can turn what appears a low rate into effectively a higher one (APR).
 Fixed rate mortgages are usually recommended where the main objective is knowing that the mortgage payment cannot increase for a period of time and are very popular with first time buyers.

 Rate tracks the Bank of England (BOE) rate which is reviewed each month.
 The borrower usually pays a premium above the BOE rate (typically 2 – 3%).
-Tracker mortgages have proven popular in recent times as the BOE rate at 0.50% is the lowest it has been for more than 200 years.
+As the BOE rate at 0.75% is nearly the lowest it has been for more than 200 years.
 The rate is, by definition, variable and thus suits people who are able to absorb interest rate increases.

 Similar to a tracker mortgage but rather than being linked to the Bank of England rate is linked to the lender’s Standard Variable Rate (SVR).
 Borrowers will receive a discount for a period of time, typically 2 – 5 years.
 The rate is therefore variable.